McCloudS/subgen/README.md

 ### Standalone/Without Docker

-Install python3 and ffmpeg, and download launcher.py from this repository. ~~and run `pip3 install numpy stable-ts fastapi requests faster-whisper uvicorn python-multipart python-ffmpeg whisper transformers optimum accelerate watchdog`~~.
+Install python3, ffmpeg, and git (https://git-scm.com/downloads/win), and download launcher.py from this repository.
 Then run it: `python3 launcher.py -u -i -s`.
 You need to have matching paths relative to your Plex server/folders, or use USE_PATH_MAPPING.
 Paths are not needed if you are only using Bazarr.
 You will need the appropriate NVIDIA drivers installed (12.2.0): https://developer.nvidia.com/cuda-12-2-0-download-archive?target_os=Windows&target_arch=x86_64

 #### Using Launcher